 - Management Gateway (MGW)

-- The MGW is a Tier 1 router that handles routing and firewalling for vCenter Server and other management appliances running in the SDDC.
+- The MGW is a Tier-1 router that handles routing and firewalling for vCenter and other management appliances running in the SDDC.
 Management gateway firewall rules run on the MGW and control access to management VMs.
-In a new SDDC, the Internet connection is labelled Not Connected in the Overview tab and remains blocked until you create a Management Gateway Firewall rule allowing access from a trusted source.
-See Add or Modify Management Gateway Firewall Rules).
+In a new SDDC, the Internet connection is labeled Not Connected in the Overview tab and remains blocked until you create a Management Gateway Firewall rule allowing access from a trusted source.
+See Add or Modify Management Gateway Firewall Rules.

 - Compute Gateway (CGW)